Are Dolphins and Porpoises Related?

 Dolphin taller, curved dorsal fin, porpoise shorter, triangle-shaped dorsal fin.

-Pectoral flippers are the fins that are on each side of a dolphin or porpoise body.
+Pectoral fins or sometimes called flippers are the fins that are on each side of a dolphin or porpoise body.

 Both dolphins and porpoises have a blowhole.
 Dolphins and porpoises need to breathe oxygen.
 Their blowholes let them breathe in oxygen.
 When they come to the surface their blowhole opens to let the air in.
 When the animals dive down into the water the blowhole closes so water doesn’t come in.